Background and activities

 Fellowships and grants

-- since 2016: Part of the Project Motivic Hopf equations funded by the Research Council of Norway
+- 2016-2021: Part of the project Motivic Hopf equations funded by the Research Council of Norway

 - since 2015: Part of the DFG-Priority Program 1786 Homotopy Theory and Algebraic Geometry